jamonholmgren/jammin_lobby/Godot_Multiplayer_Explained.md

 ```

 > [!NOTE]
-> JamminLobby handles this for you and provides signals:
+> JamminLobby handles this for you and provides signals.
+We call it "hosting" rather than
+> "starting a server".
 >
 > ```gdscript
 > Lobby.hosting_started.connect(func(): print("Hosting started"))